-This course provides a survey of fundamental biological principles for non-science majors.
-Emphasis is placed on basic chemistry, cell biology, metabolism, genetics, evolution, ecology, diversity, and other related topics.
-Upon completion, students should be able to demonstrate increased knowledge and better understanding of biology as it applies to everyday life.
-This course has been approved for transfer under the CAA as a general education course in Natural Science.
-This course has been approved for transfer under the ICAA as a general education course in Natural Science.
-(FA or SP).
-National ID (CIP) 26.0101.
+This course provides a survey of the business world.
+Topics include the basic principles and practices of contemporary business.
+Upon completion, students should be able to demonstrate an understanding of business concepts as a foundation for studying other business subjects.
+This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.
+This course has been approved for transfer under the ICAA as a premajor and/or elective course requirement.
+(FA).
+National ID (CIP) 52.0201 Business Administration and Management, General.